 Severance.
 The severance payment made to Mr. Morgan in connection with a qualifying termination following a change in control is a cash payment equal to two times the sum of (1) the executive's annual base salary prior to termination and (2) the same annual base salary multiplied by the executive's target annual incentive compensation percentage for the year in which the termination occurs.
-Assuming a termination as of December 31, 2022, the severance payment on a qualifying termination following a change in control would have been calculated based on the following for Mr. Morgan: \$550,000 base salary and \$550,000 target annual incentive compensation (100% of his annual base salary).
+The severance amount for Mr. Morgan in connection with a qualifying termination following a change in control also includes his target annual incentive amount for the year for which the termination occurs.
+Assuming a termination as of December 31, 2023, the severance payment on a qualifying termination following a change in control would have been calculated based on the following for Mr. Morgan: \$550,000 base salary and \$550,000 target annual incentive compensation (100% of his annual base salary).

 Incentive Component of Severance.
-The severance amount for Mr. Morgan in connection with a qualifying termination following a change in control also includes his target annual incentive amount for 2022.
-We have assumed for purposes of this disclosure that, in the event of a December 31, 2022 termination date, he would have been entitled to a payment equal to 100% of his 2022 target incentive, as in effect immediately prior to the date of termination.
+The severance amount for Mr. Morgan in connection with a qualifying termination following a change in control also includes his target annual incentive amount for 2023.
+We have assumed for purposes of this disclosure that, in the event of a December 31, 2023 termination date, he would have been entitled to a payment equal to 100% of his 2022 target incentive, as in effect immediately prior to the date of termination.

 Benefits.
-The amount reported for Mr. Morgan represents three times the full annual cost that would be payable by the NEO for continuation of coverage for medical, dental and vision benefits if elected by the NEO for himself and his eligible dependents under COBRA for the year ended December 31, 2022, which would be paid in a lump sum.
+The amount reported for Mr. Morgan represents three times the full annual cost that would be payable by the NEO for continuation of coverage for medical, dental and vision benefits if elected by the NEO for himself and his eligible dependents under COBRA for the year ended December 31, 2023, which would be paid in a lump sum.